REST API: What It Is and How to Use One for Streaming

 Just Getting Started?

 New to Wowza?
-Get started with a free developer trial of Wowza Streaming Engine or Wowza Streaming Cloud.
-Both trials come with REST API access, allowing you to develop live-streaming applications in a snap.
+Get started with a free trial.
+Our trials come with REST API access, allowing you to develop live streaming applications in a snap.